aarron-lee/legion-go-tricks/README.md

   - potential workarounds:
     - first, open a tty + login via pressing `Ctrl + alt + f2` on a physical keyboard
     - then, delete old/stale env variables from `$HOME/.config/environment.d`
+      - command for removing all env variables: `rm $HOME/.config/environment.d/*`
     - also, run `sudo systemctl daemon-reload`
     - reboot
   - if potential workarounds don't work, you'll probably need to consider a bazzite rollback to an older version
 - bugs related to new gamescope changes, usually related to refresh rate and fps limiters - if you encounter problems, recommendation is to rollback to 04/27
-  - if you encounter a failed gpg key error during rebase, please try [this](#failed-to-download-gpg-key-bug-when-trying-to-rebase)
+  - 04/27 also is the last image available for swipe gestures while in game mode
-  - experimental rollback option: antheas has made an experimental 04/27 bazzite image available, which can be used via the following command: `rpm-ostree rebase ostree-unverified-registry:ghcr.io/antheas/bazzite-slim:40-20240427`
+  - experimental rollback option: antheas has made an experimental 04/27 bazzite image available, which can be used via the following command: `rpm-ostree rebase ostree-unverified-registry:ghcr.io/hhd-dev/bazzite-dc:40-20240427`
 - autoVRAM can be buggy, disabling it in the bios is recommended
   - fix is being investigated